-Crimes of violence, life offenses, serious drug cases, and cases with defendants who have two prior serious felony convictions, require the court to presume that no combination of conditions will reasonably assure either the defendant’s appearance or the safety of any other person or the community.
-This presumption is rebuttable.
-If the defendant can present some evidence to show that he or she is not a danger and can be relied upon to return to court, the presumption is nullified, and the government must then prove that detention is appropriate with clear and convincing evidence.
+Crimes of violence, life offenses, significant drug cases, and cases with defendants with two prior serious felony convictions require the court to presume that no combination of conditions will reasonably assure the defendant’s appearance or the safety of any other person or the community.
+This presumption against pretrial bond in a federal case is rebuttable.
+If the defendant can present some evidence to show that they are not a danger and can be relied upon to return to court, the presumption is nullified.
+If the defendant rebuts the presumption, the government must prove that detention is appropriate with clear and convincing evidence.

 Factors Determining Eligibility For Pre-Trial Release

-When determining the defendant’s eligibility for pretrial release and what type of bond is appropriate, the judge must consider the factors listed in § 3142(g).
+When determining the defendant’s pretrial release eligibility and the type of bond appropriate in a federal case, the judge must consider the factors listed in § 3142(g).

-- the nature and circumstances of the offense (in particular whether it is an offense which is violent or nonviolent, or involves narcotics);
+- the nature and circumstances of the offense (in particular, whether it is an offense that is violent or nonviolent or involves narcotics);

 - the strength of the government’s evidence;